SDooman/sdooman.github.io/about.markdown

 Hey!

+Here's what I currently do:

-I'm currently a Software Engineer at [Down Dog](https://www.downdogapp.com/), aiming to provide affordable, high quality fitness at home.
+ - Software Engineer at [Down Dog](https://www.downdogapp.com/), aiming to provide affordable, high quality fitness at home.
 I build tools for generating playlists, recording and translating audio at scale, and like 20 other things.
-If you're interested in helping us with our mission, hit me up!
+ - I run [B Star](https://bstar.software), a summer fellowship for Brown University computer science students to make software products

-I also try to help [Bootstrap](https://www.bootstrapworld.org/) with their mission of providing rigorous, high quality math and computer science education to everyone for free.
+ - I try to help [Bootstrap](https://www.bootstrapworld.org/) with their mission of providing rigorous, high quality math and computer science education to everyone for free.
 I wrote the first version of Bootstrap Data Science, which is now being taught across the US.